donquixote/psr-4/psr-4.md

 3. A class SHOULD be defined in or made available through a class file.

 4. The library MUST specify a relationship that associates PHP namespaces with directory paths,
   OR it MUST make it possible to determine such a relationship.
-  It is recommended, but not required, that this be a 1:1 relationship.

 5. A class file for a class may exist ONLY IF
   * One of the namespaces the class is "under" is associated with one of the directories the class file is "under", via the above relationship.